OpenNebula/docs/source/advanced_components/ha/ftguide.rst

 Host Failures
 =============

-.. todo:: needs to be updated with new flags

 When OpenNebula detects that a host is down, a hook can be triggered to deal with the situation.
 OpenNebula comes with a script out-of-the-box that can act as a hook to be triggered when a host enters the ERROR state.
 This can very useful to limit the downtime of a service due to a hardware failure, since it can redeploy the VMs on another host.

 Let's see how to configure ``/etc/one/oned.conf`` to set up this Host hook, to be triggered in the ERROR state.
 The following should be uncommented in the mentioned configuration file: